prometheus/docs/content/governance.md

 ### Editorial changes

-Editorial changes are changes which fix spelling or grammar.
+Editorial changes are changes which fix spelling or grammar, update work affilition, or similar; they update style or reflect an outside and obvious reality.
+They do not change the intention or meaning of anything in this document.
 They must be made via PR, be left unmerged for at least 48 hours, and need the approval of at least one other [team member](#team-members).

 ### Other matters